-You may think raking up some leaves or planting flowers won’t do you much good as far as fitness is concerned but, typically, an hour of gardening can burn from 300 to 600 calories.
-Lifting a wheelbarrow, digging holes and reaching for weeds all train the arms and legs, along with back and shoulder muscles.
+You may think raking up leaves or planting flowers won’t do you much good as far as fitness is concerned but, typically, an hour of gardening can burn between 300 and 600 calories.
+Lifting a wheelbarrow, digging holes and reaching for weeds all tone the arms and legs, along with back and shoulder muscles.
 Any exercise that can be sustained for a minimum of 30 minutes will help build muscle and burn calories just as much a Pilates session at the gym.
-Gardening will certainly Increase flexibility and strengthen joints, while giving your garden a fresh look at the same time.
+Gardening will certainly improve flexibility and strengthen joints, while giving your garden a fresh look at the same time.

-The idea of having to do more housework than usual during this time may be depressing, but it can add to your calorie-burning regimen during the holidays.
+Nobody looks forward to the extra housework at this time of year but the silver lining is that you can count it towards your calorie-burning regimen.
 Sweeping, mopping the floor and dusting high-reaching corners are all good for your muscle flexibility and can actually awaken some muscles that are usually asleep during the year spent in a sedentary state.

 If you’ve ever felt really great after working out it’s probably because of the balancing effects that exercise has on our hormones.
 According to Harvard Health Publishing, exercise reduces the levels of the body’s stress hormones, such as adrenaline and cortisol.
 It also stimulates the production of endorphins, the body’s natural painkillers and mood elevators.